Francesco149/WeebCore/README.md

 all of the code and assets are public domain unless stated otherwise

-# philosophy

-* modular design - no platform specific code in the core code, just provide a platform interface that could be implemented for any platform
-* failure is an option - cutting corners to make code simpler and programming more fun is fine. not trying to cover every use/edge case
-* stick to C89 standard for maximum compatibility (platform specific code may use newer features)
-* minimal boilerplate. you should be able to get something on screen with as few lines of code as possible without writing any long winded setup code
-* FFI friendly: only expose functions and enums whenever possible, do not include any preprocessor conditional code in the interface.
-C macros should all be optional or minor features
-* minimal dependencies. instead of including a library, implement the minimal subset needed to do what you need to do
-* minimal lines of code, but prioritize simplicity over code golfing. ideally the codebase stays small enough that the entire thing should compile almost instantly
-* I want it to have its own tools and ecosystem to give it a bit more personality. for example I'm currently bootstrapping fonts and ui with a basic sprite editor I wrote and saving sprites to a custom wbspr format I've made. it should bootstrap itself, because it's fun.
-* use short but easy to type names. disregard any potential for name clashes with other libraries as the focus is on minimal dependencies
-* don't be afraid to break api if that means nicer/less code

 # your first window

 I want it to be as painless as possible to get something on screen so you can have fun prototyping